 Electronegativity is the tendency of an atom to attract the electrons in a bond towards it.
 In other words, this shows the attraction of an atom towards the electrons.
 We commonly use the Pauling scale to indicate the electronegativity of elements.

 In the periodic table, electronegativity changes according to a pattern.
 From left to right on a period, electronegativity increases, and from top to bottom on a group, electronegativity decreases.
-Therefore, fluorine is the most electronegative element with the value of 4.0 in the Pauling scale.
-Group one and two elements have a less electronegativity, thus they tend to form positive ions by giving electrons.
-Since group 5, 6, 7 elements have a higher electronegativity value they like to take electrons in and from negative ions.
+Therefore, fluorine is the most electronegative element with a value of 4.0 on the Pauling scale.
+Group one and two elements have less electronegativity; thus, they tend to form positive ions by giving electrons.
+Since group 5, 6, 7 elements have a higher electronegativity value, they like to take electrons in and from negative ions.

-What is the difference between Electronegativity and Ionization Energy?
+What is Ionization Energy?

 Ionization energy is the energy that should be given to a neutral atom to remove an electron from it.
 The removal of an electron means to remove it an infinite distance from the species so that there are no attraction forces between the electron and the nucleus (complete removal).